 Behavioural science is the study of human behaviour to understand how and why people make decisions.
 It is particularly useful for developing effective interventions for behaviour change.

 Behavioural economics focusses on how psychological biases and cognitive limitations influence decision-making under uncertainty.
-It recognizes that people may deviate from purely rational decision-making due to personal and environmental factors.
+It recognizes that people may deviate from purely rational decision-making.